sheikhdiallo/COM304_FOUNDATION_1/sessions/session2/docs/booleanAlgebraAndLogicGates.md

 I include this for interest but I am not sure if it is complete or working.
 [somewhat better documentation can be found here:](https://docs.google.com/spreadsheets/d/1MG44B5RzTul4EMDJowlx4hgNE3XYFRoyR7EFi6A0o3M/edit?usp=sharing)

-See also [Nibbler](https://www.bigmessowires.com/nibbler/) which is a 4 bit CPU built from standard 7400 series logic chips – individual counters, registers, buffers, and gates.
-It’s an educational example of a simple CPU that’s easy to understand and build, but still capable of running games and other interesting programs.

 ## Further reading on boolean logic